Crawford County, Illinois

 Crawford County is a county located in the U.S. state of Illinois.
 As of the 2020 census, the population was 18,679.
 Its county seat is Robinson.

 History

 Crawford County was formed in the Illinois Territory on December 31, 1816, out of Edwards County.
 At the time of its formation, it encompassed about one third of the territory, but it was reduced to its present borders by 1831 as it spawned new counties.
 It was named in honor of William H. Crawford, from Georgia, who was serving as Secretary of War and Secretary of the Treasury at the time.
 Crawford County was home to several battles between the settlers and Indians, and also the location of the only woman ever hanged in Illinois.

-Crawford County when it was created in 1816, extending north to Lake Superior.
+Crawford County when it was created in 1816, extending north to Lake Michigan.